linmicarm/cafe-compass/README.md

 **Problem:** Accented café names loaded as mojibake (`cafÃ©`) on Windows.
 **Fix:** `SET client_encoding TO 'UTF8';` at the top of `seed.sql`, so psql reads the UTF-8 file correctly regardless of the shell's default client encoding.
 **Lesson:** A UTF-8 file isn't enough — the *client connection* has its own encoding, and Windows psql doesn't default to UTF-8.
 Set it explicitly in the script so seeding is reproducible anywhere.

+**Problem:** On a static host, the front end and API live on different origins, so the client couldn't just call `/api` — that resolves to the static host, which has no backend.
+**Fix:** Made the API base configurable via `VITE_API_BASE` (baked in at build time by Vite), falling back to the Vite proxy locally so `/api` still works in dev.
+**Lesson:** Vite env vars are inlined at *build* time, not read at runtime — changing the API URL means a rebuild, not a restart.
+Split-origin deploys need the client to know the API's absolute URL.

+**Problem:** Managed Postgres (Render) refused connections with `SSL/TLS required`, but forcing SSL locally against a plain dev database would break local work.
+**Fix:** Gated SSL on an env flag — `ssl: (PGSSL === 'require' || NODE_ENV === 'production') ? { rejectUnauthorized: false } : false`.
+**Lesson:** The same pool code has to serve two environments with opposite SSL needs.
+Drive it from config, not a hardcoded boolean.

 ---